rpatterson/prunerr/README.rst

 ****************************************************************************************

 This is a rough guide for how to use this template in your project.
 This isn't widely tested.
-Such tests are meta and wasteful of developer time to create and support.
+Such tests are meta and wasteful to create and support.
 Report any issues you have or better yet submit a PR with corrections.

 #.
 Pick the branch to use:

    Is your project a command-line tool?
 A web app?
 Which programming language?
-Which project host or CI platform?
+Which project hosting provider or CI platform?
 Pick the branch for your project:

    - ``(py|js|ruby|…)``: